chelaxian/TG_pre_bot_auth/README.md

 ### Administrative Commands
 - **/restart** – Restart the bot by executing the restart script.
+  ❗️DON'T FORGET TO RESTART YOUR BOT EVERY TIME YOUR ADD/DELETE PHONE NUMBER (TO REFRESH ACCESS)❗️
 - **/update** – Update the bot by executing the update script.
 The update log is streamed in real time in the same message, and upon completion the log is cleared and replaced with a final message.
 - **/help** – Display a help message with a formatted list of all available commands in a fixed-width code block.